xjtucoderesearch/THProfiler/readme.md

 python main.py --directory <git repository> --measure
 ```
 This will generate a folder named mc which put in the project directory.

+## Recommendation
+You can use this tool to recommend the files, which should be typed with priority, by degree centrality, design rule hierarchy or maintenance cost measurement.

+### Recommendation by Degree Centrality

+### Recommendation by Design Rule Hierarchy

+### Recommendation by Maintenance Cost